Top Dissertation Award

 Nomination materials:

-Submissions that don’t comply with the guidelines will be disqualified.
-Supporting materials should be sent to the person making the nomination.
 All nominators must submit one PDF containing all of the following:

 Evaluation procedure